Resident reef fish

 “Our waterways need our help,” Frazier says.
 “I’m proud of the projects that our small special district has quietly accomplished over the years.
 The armoring of the shoreline to protect the inlet channel from shoreline erosion, and decreasing turbidity in the water, has also created but has also created additional habitat for fish and other marine life.”

-In the next installment, we’ll examine the fish group that Gilmore calls “estuarine-ocean fishery migrators, fish that use Sebastian inlet to migrate between the Atlantic Ocean and the Indian River Lagoon.
-The most prominent members of this group are the snappers and groupers.
+In the next installment, we’ll examine the fish group that Gilmore calls “estuarine feeders", fish that use Sebastian inlet to feed in the Indian River Lagoon.
+This group includes bluefish, pompano and various jacks.

 Who we are: Created as an independent special taxing district in 1919 by special act of the Florida State Legislature, the Sebastian Inlet District was chartered to maintain the navigational channel between the Atlantic Ocean and the Indian River.
 The Sebastian Inlet District is responsible for bypassing sand that migrates into the inlet system to downdrift beaches per the Florida Beach & Shore Preservation Act, and conducts periodic dredging, channel maintenance, sand bypass and beach renourishment projects.
 Other critical functions include erosion control, emergency beach and dune repair, shoreline stabilization and inlet infrastructure maintenance, public safety in navigation, and environmental monitoring and protection.
 The Sebastian Inlet District routinely works with marine scientists to conduct biological monitoring of the critically important habitats surrounding the inlet that support a broad range of different species.